khcr/snaptable/README.md

 # Autotable

 A gem that generate HTML tables from your models to display in your admin views.
-It support pagination (carrierwave), sorting and searching.
+It supports pagination (carrierwave), sorting and searching.
 It is also possible to customize the tables.

 ## Installation